jinpark0625/jinpark0625/README.md

 </h4>
 <ul>
 <li>
-<a href="https://github.com/orgs/Masterpiece-organization/repositories">Our Own League</a> :
+<a href="https://github.com/orgs/Masterpiece-organization/repositories">Woori(Repository Moving Soon)</a> :
-   "Our Own League" is a sports app that allows users to create and manage their own soccer teams, schedule matches with other teams, and keep track of match results.
+   "Woori" is a sports app that allows users to create and manage their own soccer teams, schedule matches with other teams, and keep track of match results.
 This app is currently under development using React Native and aims to provide an engaging experience for soccer enthusiasts.
 </li>

    <li>